-- (a) the Votes and Proceedings; or - (b) the Notices of Motion and Orders of the Day; or - (c) the Questions on Notice and answers to questions on notice; or - (d) Hansard reports of proceedings in the Assembly, a committee or an inquiry; or - (e) another document that is published with the authority of an authorising person.
+- (b) the Notices of Motion and Orders of the Day; - (c) the Questions on Notice and answers to questions on notice; - (d) Hansard reports of proceedings in the Assembly, a committee or an inquiry; - (e) an audio or visual record of proceedings in the Assembly.

-"person to whom this section applies" means-
+"authorised publisher" means-

+- (a) a member or a person acting on behalf of a member; or

+- (b) the Speaker; or

-- (a) a member or a person acting on behalf of a member; or - (b) the Clerk; or - (c) an officer or employee of the parliamentary service acting in the course of the person's duties; or - (d) the government printer; or - (e) an officer or employee of the government printer acting in the course of the person's duties.
+- (c) the chairperson of a committee; or

+- (d) the Clerk; or

+- (e) an officer or employee of the parliamentary service acting in the course of the person's duties; or

+- (f) the government printer; or

+- (g) an engaged entity.